 You may notice the world-famous Mughal Empire is missing from this list, and I’m 99% sure this is because a right-wing Hindu government is currently in power.
 Indian and maybe particularly Hindi cinema faces extra problems when trying to frame historical stories.
 The current national government’s dangerously conservative and racist nationalism (sound familiar?) fights against the filming, promoting, and distributing of history-based films.
 Mobs threaten and damage cast, crew, and sets.
 Titles are changed to capitulate to people who think myth and literature are facts, and stars use social media to suck up to the national ruling political party (the BJP, which arose in Hindi-speaking northern India and has several former Hindi cinema figures as members of parliament).
 History is always political, especially now, as conservative leaders try to repaint the past solely in saffron, the color associated with Hinduism in the national flag and adopted by their followers.

 The setting is loosely inspired by the ancient Indus Valley civilization that flourished 2500–2000 BCE (making it a contemporary of the Great Pyramid of Khufu).
 By choosing this setting, the filmmakers have to balance multiple pressures: using ideas known by scientific archaeology while also depicting early Indian civilizations in ways that please the government-controlled censor board.
-This is an advanced degree of difficulty.
+This routine has an advanced degree of difficulty.
 At the time of this release, Gowariker had made three other historical films, all on different periods of South Asian history, and he should have known better.
 To be fair, I don’t know how any movie could succeed when the makers felt they had to create such an elaborate disclaimer.